-- uncertainties as to whether the Company is able to obtain the financing to be able to continue as a going concern - uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns from NorZinc's projects; - uncertainties associated with development activities; - uncertainties inherent in the estimation of mineral resources and precious metal recoveries; - risks related to obtaining appropriate permits and licences to explore, develop, operate and produce at the Company's projects; - uncertainties related to current global economic conditions; - risks that NorZinc's title to its property could be challenged; - risks associated with having adequate surface rights for operations; - environmental risks; - NorZinc's need to attract and retain qualified personnel; - risks associated with operating hazards at the Company's mining projects; - risks associated with potential conflicts of interest; - risks related to the integration of businesses and assets acquired by NorZinc; - uncertainties related to the competitiveness of the mining industry; - risk associated with theft; - risk of water shortages and risks associated with competition for water; - uninsured risks and inadequate insurance coverage; - risks associated with potential legal proceedings; - risks associated with community relations;
+- uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns from NorZinc's projects; - uncertainties associated with development activities; - uncertainties inherent in the estimation of mineral resources and precious metal recoveries; - risks related to obtaining appropriate permits and licences to explore, develop, operate and produce at the Company's projects; - uncertainties related to current global economic conditions; - risks directly or indirectly related to the Covd-19 pandemic, economic, personnel, safety and cost requirements or otherwise;

-- outside contractor risks; - risks associated with security and human rights; and - risks related to the need for reclamation activities on NorZinc's properties.
+- risks that NorZinc's title to its property could be challenged; - risks associated with having adequate surface rights for operations; - environmental risks; - NorZinc's need to attract and retain qualified personnel; - risks associated with operating hazards at the Company's mining projects; - risks associated with potential conflicts of interest; - risks related to the integration of businesses and assets acquired by NorZinc; - uncertainties related to the competitiveness of the mining industry; - risk associated with theft; - risk of water shortages and risks associated with competition for water; - uninsured risks and inadequate insurance coverage; - risks associated with potential legal proceedings; - risks associated with community relations; - outside contractor risks; - risks associated with security and human rights; and - risks related to the need for reclamation activities on NorZinc's properties.

 This list is not exhaustive of the factors that may affect the Company's forward-looking information.
 These and other factors should be considered carefully, and readers should not place undue reliance on such forward-looking information.
-Investors should carefully consider the risks set out below under the heading "Risk Factors" as well as those contained in the management's discussion and analysis for the year ended December 31, 2019.
+Investors should carefully consider the risks set out below under the heading "Risk Factors" as well as those contained in the management's discussion and analysis for the year ended December 31, 2020.

-The Company undertakes no obligation to revise or update any forward-looking statement, or any other information contained or referenced in this AIF to reflect future events and circumstances for any reason, except as required by law.
-In addition, any forecasts or guidance provided by the Company are based on the beliefs, estimates and opinions of the Company's management as at the date of this AIF and, accordingly, they involve a number of risks and uncertainties.
+The Company undertakes no obligation to revise or update any forward-looking statement, or any other information contained or referenced in this Annual Information Form to reflect future events and circumstances for any reason, except as required by law.
+In addition, any forecasts or guidance provided by the Company are based on the beliefs, estimates and opinions of the Company's management as at the date of this Annual Information Form and, accordingly, they involve a number of risks and uncertainties.
 Consequently, there can be no assurances that such statements will prove to be accurate and actual results and future events could differ materially from those anticipated in such statements.
 Except as required by law, the Company undertakes no obligation to update such projections if management's beliefs, estimates or opinions, or other factors should change.